hmajid2301/blog/content/posts/2023-11-24-how-to-install-hyprland-on-ubuntu-22-04/index.md

 on apps like Google Meet.

 Finally, you can also remove the Pika sources because in my case it wanted to upgrade 1600 packages as it uses Ubuntu 23.04 as a base.
 So wants to update numerous packages.
-To achieve this we do: `sudo dpkg -r pika-sources`.
+To achieve this we do: `sudo rm /etc/apt/sources.list.d/system.sources`.

 That's It!
 You should now have Hyprland installed and when you reboot, you should be able to select Hyprland in the GDM login screen, after selecting the user, click the settings and then select Hyprland.
 An example below showing different versions of Gnome.

 ![Gnome Login Screen](./images/gnome.png) [^2]

+ {{< notice type="caution" title="dpkg install" >}}
+ I originally used `dpkg` to install the deb it will overwrite your sources.list file.
+So make sure you revert back to the original version if you do that!
+{{< /notice >}}

 [^1]: https://gist.github.com/Vertecedoc4545/3b077301299c20c5b9b4db00f4ca6000?permalink_comment_id=4595603#gistcomment-4595603
 [^2]: Image Source: https://docs.fedoraproject.org/en-US/quick-docs/configuring-xorg-as-default-gnome-session/